blogdaren/PHPForker/README.md

 # PHPForker

 ## What is PHPForker?
-A simple Multi-Process programming skeleton written in PHP and based on Workerman, which remove the part of Network Event Library, it aims at two aspects by programming in person:
+A simple Multi-Process programming skeleton written in PHP and based on Workerman, which remove the part of Network Event Library, it aims at two aspects by programming personally：
-* help us study PHP Multi-Process programming
+* `help us study PHP Multi-Process programming`
-* help us find out how Workerman core works
+* `help us find out how Workerman core works`

 ## Requires
 * \>= PHP 5.3